python-discord/code-jam-10/README.md

 Don't forget to replace this README with an actual description of your project!
 Images are also welcome!

 We hope this template will be helpful.
-Good luck in the jam!
+Good luck in the jam?